yanggautier/exploradome_tangram/README.md

 **Note** The computer used for this test had an i5-9600k as cpu.

-#  YOLOv4 and YOLOv4 tiny using TensorFlow
+#  YOLOv4 tiny using TensorFlow
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

 To implement YOLOv4, YOLOv4-tiny in Tensorflow 2.0 convert YOLOv4, tiny weights to `.pb` format.